 In 2017 we featured this guest blog written by Sian Conway of #EthicalHour on what it means to be an ethical business.

-Now as we count down the days to 2020 we’ve decided to revisit this issue and share our thoughts with you.
+Now as we step into the first days of 2020 we’ve decided to revisit this issue and share our thoughts with you.

 What is an ethical business?

 The core definition of what it means to be an ethical business remains unchanged.

 A business that takes into consideration the effect of its activities on Earth and the humans that reside on it and takes steps to minimise any negative impact on them.
 There are many types of businesses, and a for-profit business can be just as ethical as a social enterprise.

 In 2018, the amount spent by consumers in the UK on ethical goods and services totalled over £83 billion which is a steep increase from £38 billion in 2015.
 Sectors such as food and drink, beauty and clothing saw an increase in spending.
 Individual household spending on ethical products grew from £202 annually to £1278 in 2018.

 Every generation has its favourite cause.
 Research by Accenture showed that baby boomers are concerned about plastics and recycling while younger generations care more about social mobility, immigration and poverty.
 Knowing your customer and the causes that matter to them is critical.